ryanbugden/Tracker/README.md

 	report=False
 )
 ```
-Apply sidebearing-preserving tracking to all or a subset of glyphs in a font.
+Apply tracking to all or a subset of glyphs in a font.

 ### Arguments